zvictor/meteor-issue-536/README.md

  2. Execute `meteor` inside it;
  3. Open your browser at [http://localhost:3000/](http://localhost:3000/) (or the place you set it).
  4. **Reload the page**;
- 5. Press the "*click me*" button.
+ 5. Press the *click me* button.
 It will insert a document in database;
- 6. Press the "*click me*" button again.
+ 6. Press the *click me* button again.
 It will change the previously created doc, and then will remove it;
  7. Take a look at server's logs;

 Expected Behavior